Chronic Pain Can Be a Powerful Opportunity

 Olivia’s painting

-I would affirm that they were chosen with this particular trial for a reason that I believe comes with it a special opportunity for God to work in a very powerful way if they let Him.
+I would affirm that they were chosen for this particular trial for a reason.
+I believe that suffering comes with a special opportunity for God to work in a very powerful way… if we let Him.

-suffering in this kind of way is a unique calling #chronicpain #paininterviews Click To Tweet
+suffering in this kind of way is a unique calling #chronicpain #paininterviews Share on X

 I would encourage someone in the thick of their suffering to find inspiring examples and role models in the faith that triumphed through immeasurable hardships.
-I have found inspiration in people like Charles Spurgeon, a nineteenth-century preacher who struggled with deep depression and Elisabeth Elliot, a twentieth-century missionary who went through devastating loss and hardship in her life.
+People like Charles Spurgeon, a nineteenth-century preacher who struggled with deep depression, and Elisabeth Elliot, a twentieth-century missionary who went through devastating loss and hardship in her life, are very inspiring.

 1 Peter 4:19 comfort powerful opportunity